How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 Airbnb and other short-term rental properties often have very demanding cleaning needs.
 Turnover is high—residents stay for a short amount of time, and then the property needs to be flipped quickly for the next guest.

-The good news is that this high turnover presents lucrative business opportunities for cleaners who are willing to move fast and work diligently.
-There are two ways to reach out for these contracts:
+The good news is, this high turnover presents lucrative business opportunities for cleaners who are willing to move fast and work diligently.
+There are two ways to reach out for these contracts and get Airbnb cleaning jobs:

 To get matched with more short-term rental hosts, consider joining a platform like Turno.
 This platform connects cleaners with Airbnb property owners looking for reliable, on-demand help.